When to See a Doctor for Knee Pain

 • Signs of infection, such as fever or redness.

-• Chronic knee pain that impacts your quality of life.
+• Ongoing knee pain that impacts your quality of life.

 What to Expect During Your Visit